 Fashion Month is already off to a progressive start: For the first time in its 126-year history, a Black man photographed a Vogue cover, Elite Models just signed its first Black, transgender, differently-abled model, and brands like Madewell are finally expanding their size range to reflect the 67% of consumers who wear a size 12 or larger.
 But this sort of representation — specifically when it comes to plus and transgender models — hasn’t translated to mainstream fashion advertising.

-In its bi-annual diversity report focusing on AW18 fashion campaigns, The Fashion Spot evaluated 192 ads and found that this season topped last fall as the most racially diverse ever: 34.5% featured models of colour, a slight improvement over last year’s 34%.
+In its bi-annual diversity report focusing on fall 2018 fashion campaigns, The Fashion Spot evaluated 192 ads and found that this season topped last fall as the most racially diverse ever: 34.5% featured models of color, a slight improvement over last year’s 34%.
 Bella and Gigi Hadid, who some consider to be ‘white-passing,’ booked the most campaigns.
 The website notes this is the third season where print ads were actually more diverse than runway shows.

 Age was also a category that showed promising improvement.
 Forty-year-old Amber Valletta was the most in-demand model this season and appeared in seven print ads, tied with Rianne van Rompaey (who is 22).
 Models over the age of 50 were also incredibly visible this season, with 18 women featured in 11 campaigns, including those for Gucci, Proenza Schouler, Brandon Maxwell, and Saint Laurent.